save water hero

 Through the Waste & Resources Action Programme (WRAP)’s Water Roadmap, we are collaborating and coordinating with over 60 stakeholders across the food and drink industry to protect water resources that are critical for food supply, nature and local communities.

-The Water Roadmap aims to deliver the Courtauld Commitment 2030 water target that 50% of the UK’s fresh food is sourced from areas with sustainable water management.
+management.
 It also aims to contribute towards UN Sustainable Development Goal 6 (availability and sustainable management of water and sanitation for all), protect and restore biodiversity, and help to achieve Net Zero goals through the implementation of nature-based solutions.

 Collaboration with experts

+Since 2022, we have been working with The Rivers Trust to improve water management in key areas of our eggs, poultry, root veg and soft fruit supply chains.
 In December 2014, Lidl committed to Greenpeace’s Detox Commitment to largely eliminate the use and release of eleven chemical groups classified by Greenpeace as priority chemicals in its textile and shoe production by 2020.
 Waste water and sewage sludge in our production plants are tested for pollutants at least once a year to ensure that our chemical specifications are being implemented.

 Risk analysis